razaibi/Wirup/README.md

 ### 3. Create Component(s)

-Goto the components folder in your project and create a component.
+Goto `components/components.js` file.
+Register your component(s) like the given examples.

 This is like giving a wireframe to your component.
-You can use simple HTML to do so.
+You can use simple HTML and JS to do so.

+Wirup has evolved to incorporate **template literals** as they have become a natural part of JS and the web.

+Make sure **HTML for the component is enclosed in ticks and not single quotes**.

 ##### JSON Array as data source

-Wirup has evolved to incorporate template literals as they have become a natural part of JS and the web.

-Make sure **HTML for the component is enclosed in ticks and not single quotes**.
+Below is an example of registering a component that will eventually use a JSON array as a data source.

 ```js
 wuObject.registerComponent('listbox', (item) => {